Helping a loved one: Recognize warning signs and find support

 • Extreme mood changes, or excessive worry and fear

 If several of these apply, encourage them to seek professional support.
-We offer evidence-based treatment for substance use and mental health conditions across Maryland, Pennsylvania, Virginia, and Washington, D.C.
-If you are scared, confused, or simply do not know how to help, you can start by calling Kolmac.
-We know what to do.
+We offer evidence-based treatment for substance use and mental health conditions across Maryland, Pennsylvania, Virginia and Washington, D.C.
+If you’re scared or unsure how to help, you can start by calling Kolmac.

 We help you while your loved one gets help

-While our clinicians teach your loved one the skills for recovery, including relapse prevention, addressing problem behaviors, and healthy lifestyle changes, we encourage you to take part.
+While our clinicians teach your loved one the skills for recovery, including relapse prevention and healthy lifestyle changes, we encourage you to take part.
 Supporting someone through treatment is hard, and you deserve support of your own.

 Weekly family and friends support meetings

-We offer confidential groups for loved ones, family, and friends.
-These groups provide education about substance use, mental health, and recovery, support for family members, and a safe place to ask questions, raise concerns, discuss setbacks, and celebrate progress.
+We offer confidential groups for loved ones, family and friends.
+These groups provide education about substance use and mental health, support for family members and a safe place to ask questions, share concerns and celebrate progress.

 Everyone needs a support system